Skip to content

 • Mainport Hotel: From the hotel, you can enjoy a fantastic view of the city, like the banks of the river Maas.
 The hotel also includes a spa, swimming pool, and many other facilities.

-• Ibis Rotterdam City Centre: It is a mid-range hotel located on a small canal with cosy small rooms connected to Wi-Fi, and it is also known for its nice restaurant.
+• Ibis Rotterdam City Centre: This mid-range hotel is on a small canal.
+It offers cosy, small rooms with Wi-Fi and is known for its excellent restaurant.

-• Hilton Rotterdam is one of the luxury hotels in Rotterdam, includes an indoor swimming pool and a great restaurant, and is near the Central Station and many shopping spots.
+• Hilton Rotterdam is a luxury hotel in Rotterdam.
+It has an indoor swimming pool and a great restaurant near the Central Station and many shopping spots.

 • Holiday Inn Express Rotterdam offers spectacular rooms, including a coffee maker, free Wi-Fi, and a continental breakfast.

-• Hotel Baan: It is a good budget hotel, near the train station and the Euromast, the rooms are simple, and some of them give you a nice view of the canal.
+• Hotel Baan is a good budget hotel near the train station and the Euromast.
+The rooms are simple, and some of them have a nice view of the canal.

 Leave a comment